-"Electronic pull tab device" means a device, approved by the attorney general, which electronically displays pull tabs.
-The device is part of an electronic pull tab device operating system used in the conduct of electronic pull tabs.
-After the insertion of cash or the manufacturer's credit ticket voucher into the electronic pull tab device's currency validator, the player has access to a credit account allowing for the purchase and play of an electronic pull tab.
-Following the play of an electronic pull tab device, the result must be clearly shown on the video display along with any prizes that may have been awarded.
-If a winning combination of numbers, letters, or symbols is displayed after opening the electronic pull tab, a player wins credits the player's winning prize amount must be dispensed in the form of a credit ticket voucher or added to the credit meter.
-Credits that are displayed on the credit meter and can be used to purchase more electronic pull tabs or cashed out to a credit ticket voucher which can be redeemed for cash. may be redeemed for cash or inserted for credits in the manufacturer's electronic pull tab device.
+"Electronic pull-tab device" means a device, approved by the attorney general, which electronically displays pull tabs.
+The device is part of an electronic pull-tab device operating system used in the conduct of electronic pull tabs.
+After the insertion of cash or the manufacturer's credit ticket voucher into the electronic pull-tab device's currency validator, the player has access to a credit account allowing for the purchase and play of an electronic pull tab.
+Following the play of an electronic pull-tab on an electronic pull-tab device, the result must be clearly shown on the video display along with any prizes that may have been awarded.
+If a winning combination of numbers, letters, or symbols is displayed after opening the electronic pull-tab, the player's winning prize amount must be dispensed in the form of a credit ticket voucher or added to the credit meter.
+Credits that are displayed on the credit meter can be used to purchase more electronic pull tabs or cashed out to a credit ticket voucher which-may be redeemed for cash or inserted for credits in the manufacturer's electronic pull tab device.

-History: Effective July 1, 2018.
+History: Effective July 1, 2018; amended effective January 1, 2023.
 General Authority: NDCC 53-06.1-01.1 Law Implemented: NDCC 53-06.1-01.1